bart-larsen/CBF_replication/README.md

 # CBF_replication
 This code replicates the CBF ACEs analysis and also includes a tutorial for group analysis using AFNI.

-The data have already been preprocess and summary statistics and demographics have been organized here:
+The data have already been preprocessed and summary statistics and demographics have been organized here:
 /cbica/projects/Kristin_CBF/data/aces_flameo_2/model_aces.csv

 ## Running the model